SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/SVIF.rst

 Definition Name
 ~~~~~~~~~~~~~~~

-you can use ``setDefinitionName`` to set the definition name.
-But remember to use it before any clone of this interface
+You can use ``setDefinitionName`` to set the definition name.
+But remember to use it before any clone of this interface.

 Not Interface
 ~~~~~~~~~~~~~